• Skip to primary navigation

 • ¼ teaspoon Celtic sea salt = 460mg

-• Replace the salt altogether and instead use soy sauce, tamari, or coconut aminos which adds a slight umami flavor and contains much less sodium per serving (see below).
+Replace the salt altogether and instead use soy sauce, tamari, or coconut aminos, which add a slight umami flavor and contain much less sodium per serving (see below).
 I've provided the sodium content per teaspoon since you may need to use a little more of these ingredients.

 • 1 teaspoon coconut aminos = 90mg sodium